-To simplify the organization of your remote engagement plan, I will share some unfailing engagement ideas to get you inspired:
+To simplify the organization of your remote engagement plan, I will share a few engagement ideas to get you inspired:

 Have Regular One-on-One Sessions

-One of the best ways to get connected with your remote employees on a deep level is to conduct one-on-one sessions – either for feedback, mentoring, or both.
+One of the best ways to get connected with your remote employees on a deep level is to conduct one-on-one sessions via Zoom – either for feedback, mentoring, or both.

 Having managers dedicate an hour every week to chat with employees creates an opportunity for mutually beneficial feedback.
 It also opens up space for managers to discuss the professional challenges that employees have been facing and offer guidance to develop them.

 In a remote setting, if you don’t have a structured process to create this type of personal interaction, they likely won’t happen.
-And your business is the one who suffers.
+And your business is the one that suffers.

 Keep the Why Alive